pycogram/smartcoin_mining_app/README.md

 The frontend was first designed and prototyped by me on **Figma** and then developed using Javascript libraries and CSS framework.

 ### Smartcoin Design:
 SC was first designed on figma before I started coding it.
-The below is the all-in-one screenshot.
+The below is the all-in-one screenshot: